sphinx-doc/sphinx/doc/development/html_themes/templating.rst

 What Is Templating?
 -------------------

+Templating is a method of generating HTML pages by combining data and static templates.
+The template files contain the static parts of the desired HTML output and include special syntax describing how variable content will be inserted.
+For example, this can be used to insert the current date in the footer of each page, or to surround the main content of the document with a scaffold of HTML for layout and formatting purposes.
+Using templates to generate HTML means that the content can be changed without altering Sphinx's source code, meaning that the Sphinx core can provide basic HTML generation, independent of the final output.
-Templating is a method of generating HTML pages by using template files that provide, not only the static parts of the desired HTML output, but also provide some special syntax describing how content will be inserted.
-Since template files function similar to Cascading Style Sheets, generating HTML pages this way provides a flexible way for Sphinx extensions (such as themes) to "inherit from" and modify basic templates, or replace them altogether, to achieve customized HTML page layout.
+Since template files function similar to Cascading Style Sheets, generating HTML pages this way provides a flexible way for Sphinx themes to "inherit from" and modify basic templates, or replace them altogether, to achieve customised HTML page layout.
-Similarly, an individual documentation project can customize the theme it is using through the same mechanism, using locally-provided custom HTML templates.
-Templates can be maintained by anyone with an understanding of HTML; no knowledge of Python is required.
+Similarly, any project can customise the theme it is using by the same mechanism, using locally-provided HTML templates, overriding those from the theme and Sphinx.
+Templates can be maintained by anyone with an understanding of HTML;
+no knowledge of Python is required.

 Sphinx Templating